felimart2003/felimart2003/README.md

 <!-- BIO -->
 <p align="center">
 I have a strong passion for coding! <br>...<br> I've taken the initiative to learn much of my coding by myself while also completing courses in <br>programming at university.
 I always like the challenge of solving puzzles and coding gives me that <br>satisfaction!
-Often I will get lost in what I'm working on for hours before I realize I have to <br>go to sleep but it leaves me fulfilled and I find it enjoyable 😄 I hope to help people with my <br>projects or even inspire others with ideas to create their own.
+Often I will get lost in what I'm working on for hours before I realize I have to <br>go to sleep but it leaves me fulfilled and I find it enjoyable 😄 I hope to help people with my <br>projects or even inspire others with ideas to create their own. <br>

 <ul>
 <li>🌍  I live in Canada </li>
 <li>🖥️  See my portfolio at <a href="http://fmartin.netlify.app/#">fmartin.netlify.app</a> </li>